portworx/px-docs/scheduler/kubernetes/upgrade.md

 As we can see in the example output above:

-* looking at the STATUS/READY, we can tell that the rollout-upgrade is currently creating the container on the "minion2" node
+* looking at the STATUS and READY, we can tell that the rollout-upgrade is currently creating the container on the "minion2" node
 * looking at AGE, we can tell that:
    - "minion4" and "minion5" have Portworx up for 16 days (likely still on old version, and to be upgraded), while the
-   - "minion3" has Portworx up for only 5 minutes (likely just upgraded and restarted)
+   - "minion3" has Portworx up for only 5 minutes (likely just finished upgrade and restarted Portworx)
-* if we keep on monitoring, we will observe that the upgrade will not switch to the "next" node until STATUS is "Running" and the READY is 1/1 (meaning, the "readynessProbe" reports Portworx service is fully up).
+* if we keep on monitoring, we will observe that the upgrade will not switch to the "next" node until STATUS is "Running" and the READY is 1/1 (meaning, the "readynessProbe" reports Portworx service is operational).

 <U>Portworx cluster list</U>:<br/>
 Finally, one can run the following command to inspect the Portworx cluster: